abitofhelp/bazel_monorepo_go_rust/README.md

   * Amend the files for the new project's needs.
   * Add the relative path to the new project to the use() in go.work.
     * i.e. /pkg/golang/src/mynewproject
+  * You may want to clone the build_grpc_golang_client_lib command in the Makefile for directly building the new project.
   * Verify that you can build the Go projects by executing the go_build_all (go build used) command in the Makefile.
   * Verify that you can build the Go projects by executing the build_all (bazel used) command in the Makefile.